 - The leader should know whether team members collectively have the capacity to achieve the vision.
 He is in the best position to know the current gaps.

-- Effective leader development is not merely a collection of training programs, but it is primarily an organizational culture – shared beliefs, values, attitudes and actions (Eph.
+- Effective leader development is not merely a collection of training programs; rather, it is primarily an organizational culture – shared beliefs, values, attitudes and actions (Eph.
 4:11-16).
 The nurturing of this culture must start with, and will usually not rise above, the leader.

 - The leader possesses certain strategic and conceptual capacities that he must personally pass on to the next generation of leaders if the ministry is to survive and thrive (2 Tim.
 3:10-17).
-The top leader is, again by definition, the only one who can give sufficient attention to top leadership succession.
+The top leader is, again by definition, the only one who is properly equipped to give sufficient attention to top leadership succession.
 Research suggests that the majority of leaders are so busy with operational demands that they neglect this.

 Many other management tasks flow directly from these two areas, including allocating resources, assigning people to priorities, role definition, project initiatives, evaluation and improvement.
 Thus, the leader must be very careful to not become so caught up in the daily needs of operating the ministry that he neglects to pay sufficient attention to these two critical responsibilities (Acts 6:1-4).